 - 1. Partners support the Paragliding World Cup Association with a subscription defined by the PWCA Committee. - 2.
-Partners will be mentioned on the pilot ID cards, on the official rankings, on all results, on the backdrop during prize giving ceremonies, on banners, in World Cup videos, on the Paragliding World Cup web site, on each Email or document issued by the PWCA Office and in potential magazine advertising.
+Partners will be mentioned on the official rankings, on all results, on the backdrop during prize giving ceremonies, on banners, in World Cup videos, on the Paragliding World Cup web site, on each Email or document issued by the PWCA Office and in potential magazine advertising.
 Other sponsorship opportunities are available.